 However, it is important that the availability of goods is guaranteed, especially if you are a factory or a distribution center.
 If not, you would probably have to stop production lines or supermarkets may have a rather limited offer on their shelves.

-I have taken the following two options for the participants to solve the associated problems from the conference.
+I have taken the following two examples of countermeasures from the conference.